Indatus/foreman/README.md

 # Foreman

 Foreman is a Laravel scaffolding application that automates common tasks you typically perform with each new Laravel app you create.
-The directives you want Forman to perform and outlined in a JSON based template file.
+The directives you want Forman to perform are outlined in a JSON based template file.

 ## README Contents